yowainwright/yowainwright.github.io/src/pages/2017-10-05-node-conf-van.md

 -  How people deal with Regular Expressions
 -  Dealing white spaces with Regular Expressions
 -  Where did Regular Expressions come from?
-   -  Regular expressiong came in the 1950s
+   -  Regular expressions came in the 1950s
 -  common
    -  a|b (grouping)
    -  ?
 0 or 1
    -  \* 1 or more
--  Chomsky higherarchy of grammars
+-  Chomsky hierarchy of grammars
    -  recursively enumerable
    -  type-0 grammar
       -  every computer is type-O grammar